ScriptBasic/WinPBX/docs/Oxygen/Preprocessor.md

 # <a name="autodim"></a>#autodim

 Enables variables to be created without a `dim` statement.
+The type is implied from the initializer expression.

 #### Example